 One of the best aspects of Pilates is that it adapts to the body’s current state.
 If you have a restricted range of motion, you can adjust the Pilates routine to suit your limitations.
 Not attempt to force something.
-Using your breath to help you move more slowly and purposefully.
-Even for a young athlete, the best work is always performed within a very limited range of motion.
+Use your breath to help you move more slowly and purposefully.
+Even for a young athlete, the best work is always performed within a limited range of motions.
 Your priority should always be to avoid causing damage.
 Work “smaller,” which means using a smaller range of motion than you would assume you’re “supposed” to.
 Request assistance and set up a few private sessions with a certified Pilates instructor.

 If something hurts you, stop doing it right away.
 Place yourself in a neutral spine position with knees bent and feet on the floor if you can do Pilates on the floor rather than in a chair.
 Allow your body to relax with the aid of gravity.
 If you’re in pain after a workout, take a break, consult your doctor, and don’t be stubborn about doing your exercise.
 Remember that during the exercises, your body should not be painful.

-Pilates Exercises for Bbeginners
+Pilates Exercises for Beginners

-Pilates may start with a series of exercises done while sitting in a chair.
+Pilates may start with a series of exercises while sitting in a chair.
 A straight chair with feet easily touching the ground is preferred here, but chair Pilates can be changed for seniors or those who find a rigid chair too difficult.
-Common Pilates movements for beginners included chair Pilates, arm series, spine twist and leg extensions.
+Common Pilates movements for beginners included chair Pilates, arm series, spine twist, and leg extensions.
 Also, if you are curious about Which Exercises Can Wake Up Your Body and Brain?
 You can read the last articles.
-Here we take a short look at these movements:
+Here we take a brief look at these movements:

 1. Pilates Starting Position: Constructive Rest